 Natural bitumen also have a more detailed classification.
 Generally, the bitumen extraction sites can cause variations in their type and application.
 However, these materials also differ in structure and application.

-Glycinate should be considered as the first type of natural or mineral bitumen.
-Scientifically, glycinate is a natural hydrocarbon resin.
+Gilsonite should be considered as the first type of natural or mineral bitumen.
+Scientifically, gilsonite is a natural hydrocarbon resin.
 This material is also known as natural asphalt because of its structure and form, as well as its application.

-Glycinates may also be known as a pressure-tight crude sheet.
-The outcome of a glycinate mine is black, shiny and crisp material.
-Glycinate can be also considered as the purest type of natural or mineral bitumen.
+Gilsonite may also be known as a pressure-tight crude sheet.
+The outcome of a gilsonite mine is black, shiny and crisp material.
+Gilsonite can be also considered as the purest type of natural or mineral bitumen.

 Bitumen stones are the second most common type of bitumen in nature.
 The bitumen stones are formed by a long process of crude oil infiltration into calcareous and sandy beds.
 This has been influenced, over many years, by the volatiles which eventually has formed the rocks structures in which certain concentration of bitumen can be found.
 Naturally, the higher the concentration, the more valuable it is to extract.

 The second most prevalent type of bitumen found in nature is bitumen stones.
 A protracted process of crude oil infiltration into calcareous and sandy soils produces bitumen stones.
 This has been impacted by volatiles over many years, resulting in the formation of rock-made structures in which a particular concentration of bitumen can be discovered.
 The more concentrated the substance, the more valuable it is to extract.
 Bitumen stones usually have between 7 and 80 percent purity, depending on the amount of crude oil in the calcareous and sandstones.